-These tournaments will be Riot-backed events and will let these teams earn extra points that will make them eligible to enter the main event at the end of each year similar to how the League of Legends World Championship system works.
+These tournaments will be Riot-backed events and will let these teams earn extra points that will make them eligible to enter the main event at the end of each year, similar to how the League of Legends World Championship system works.

-Riot choose LPL to host VALORANT tournaments
+Riot Chooses LPL to Host VALORANT Tournaments

-Oceanic esports tournament organizer and broadcasting media company LetsPlay.Live (LPL) has been chosen to be the official partner in bringing players to the 2021 VALORANT Oceania Tour.
+Oceanic Esports tournament organizer and broadcasting media company LetsPlay.Live (LPL) has been chosen to be the official partner in bringing players to the 2021 VALORANT Oceania Tour.

-VALORANT Oceania Tour prize pool:
+VALORANT Oceania Tour Prize Pool

-VALORANT Oceania Tour schedule:
+VALORANT Oceania Tour Schedule

-The 2021 VALORANT Oceania Tour will serve as the official pathway for players in the region to qualify into the combined NA + OCE Last Chance Qualifier, which offers competitors the opportunity to qualify for the VALORANT Global Championship event.
+The 2021 VALORANT Oceania Tour will serve as the official pathway for players in the region to qualify for the combined NA + OCE Last Chance Qualifier, which offers competitors the opportunity to qualify for the VALORANT Global Championship event.
 LetsPlay.Live will lead registration, operations, and production of each stage of competitive play, as well as the Oceania Championship.